 The Jade vine plant is part of the bean family and is native to the Philippines.
 The creeper plant grows in the wild along streams or ravines.
 This rare flower blooms between April and May.
 Bats are the primary pollinators of the Jade vine; they are drawn in by the luminous quality of the flowers in the dark10.

-Currently, we regard the jade vine as an endangered species as their natural habitats are facing deforestation and degradation.
+We currently regard the jade vine as an endangered species as their natural habitats face deforestation and degradation.
 As a result, they have become more difficult to find in the wild and may be close to extinction.
 The plant only grows in the Philippines, but if you live in a subtropical climate, you could try growing it in a greenhouse.

 Quick fact: did you know that the rarest flower color is blue?

 Scientists agree that the Rafflesia arnoldii is the world's largest individual flower bloom.
 It can grow to about 3 feet in diameter.
 With its blood-red dotted petals, this flower is a stunning beauty.
 Ironically this beautiful flower gives off a smell like that of rotting flesh, which has earned it the moniker corpse flower.

 Never mind how offensive the smell is; it is the only way the flower can attract pollinators.
 Rafflesia flowers are either female or male, and pollination only occurs when male and female rafflesias bloom near each other.
 The Rafflesia arnoldii has no leaves or stems.
 Instead, the parasitic plant attaches itself to the Tetrastigma vine to get nutrients3.

 Rafflesia is native to the southeast Asian rainforests of Indonesia and has proved nearly impossible to propagate anywhere else.
 To ensure that it has enough nutrients, this flower occasionally blooms, contributing to its rareness.